tiprankstipranks

 Cybersecurity incidents and the failure to maintain the integrity of PCT's systems or infrastructure, or those of third parties with which PCT does business, could have a material adverse effect on PCT's business, financial condition, results of operations and prospects.

-PCT is subject to an increasing number of information technology vulnerabilities, threats and targeted computer crimes which pose a risk to the security of its systems and networks and the confidentiality, availability and integrity of data.
-Disruptions or failures in the physical infrastructure or operating systems that support PCT's businesses, offtake partners, feedstock suppliers and customers, or cyber-attacks or security breaches of PCT's networks or systems or of third party suppliers and service providers, could result in the loss of customers and business opportunities, lawsuits, regulatory fines, penalties or intervention, reputational damage, reimbursement or other compensatory costs, and additional compliance costs, any of which could materially adversely affect PCT's business, financial condition, results of operations and prospects.
+PCT is subject to an increasing number of information technology vulnerabilities, threats and targeted computer crimes that pose a risk to the security of its systems and networks and the confidentiality, availability and integrity of data.
+Disruptions or failures in the physical infrastructure or operating systems that support PCT's businesses, offtake partners, feedstock suppliers and customers, or cyber-attacks or security breaches of PCT's networks or systems or of third party suppliers and service providers, could result in the loss of customers and business opportunities, lawsuits, regulatory fines, penalties or intervention, reputational damage, loss of stakeholder confidence, reimbursement or other compensatory costs, and additional compliance costs, any of which could materially adversely affect PCT's business, financial condition, results of operations and prospects.
+In addition, recently enhanced cybersecurity disclosure requirements increase the risk of regulatory scrutiny enforcement actions and securities litigation in the wake of a material cyber incident.
+Emerging artificial intelligence technologies may intensify these cybersecurity risks and introduce new governance and compliance obligations under evolving AI-related laws and guidance in the U.S. and abroad.
+In addition, PCT relies on third party software-as-a service and cloud providers for critical business functions, and any disruptions, misconfiguration or breach in these services could materially impact the Company's business.
 Increasing costs associated with cybersecurity protections may be costly and may also adversely affect the financial condition of PCT.
 While PCT attempts to mitigate these risks, PCT's systems, data, networks, products, solutions and services remain potentially vulnerable to advanced and persistent cybersecurity threats.
 PCT also maintains and has access to sensitive, confidential or personal data or information in its business that is subject to privacy and security laws, regulations and customer controls.
-Despite PCT's efforts to protect such personal data or information, PCT's facilities and systems and those of its customers, offtake partners, feedstock suppliers and third-party service providers may be vulnerable to cybersecurity incidents, theft, misplaced or loss of data, programming and/or human errors that could lead to the compromise of sensitive, confidential or personal data or information or unauthorized use or disruption of PCT's systems and software.
+Despite PCT's efforts to protect such personal data or information, PCT's facilities and systems and those of its customers, offtake partners, feedstock suppliers and third-party service providers may be vulnerable to cybersecurity incidents, theft, misplaced or loss of data, insider threats, supply chain risks, natural disasters, zero-day vulnerabilities, programming and/or human errors that could lead to the compromise of sensitive, confidential or personal data or information or unauthorized use or disruption of PCT's systems and software.

 Legal & Regulatory